Spend a moment asking yourself, “What is the world’s worst problem?”

 Funding Aging Research

-The SENS Foundation is a public charity based in California, and its purpose is to fill a niche in the research funding chain.
-Private sector research, particularly in the drug industry, has funds to drive important research, but only after it’s clear that the odds of success are good, the time frame is reasonably short, and the potential for profit large.
-At the other end of the research spectrum, public sector research funding is available for basic research that doesn’t have an immediate commercial purpose.
+The SENS Foundation, a public charity based in California, tries to fill a niche in the research funding chain.
+Private sector research, particularly in the drug industry, has funds to drive research, but only after it’s clear that the odds of success are good, the time frame is reasonably short, and the potential for profit is large.
+Public sector funding is available for basic research that doesn’t have an immediate commercial purpose.

-However, in Dr. de Grey’s view, and his colleagues as well, there’s a midway point between the private sector funding and the public sector, and this midpoint is often neglected.
-Research that may yield incalculable commercial success (and public benefit as well), may be at such an early stage of development that it doesn’t yet attract commercial funders.
+In Dr. de Grey’s view, there’s an area between private and public funding that is often overlooked.
+Research that may yield commercial success (and public benefit) may be too immature to attract private funds.
 “We exist to make sure that this kind of intermediate research is not neglected,” he says.

 SENS researchers are developing new enzymes not found in the human body.
-They have already published some proof of concept research, and they expect to publish mouse model studies in the not too distant future.
+They have published some proof-of-concept research, and they expect to publish mouse model studies.
 When this happens, private sector funding is likely to be forthcoming.
 But SENS was needed for the intermediate research.
 Dr. de Grey wants to see all strands of regenerative medicine make progress, since it will take all of these strands to cure aging.